starsite/FileMaker-Swift/README.md

         }

         print("token \(newToken) - expiry \(newExpiry)")
-        // use 'newToken' in another DataAPI call
+        // do stuff with newToken
     })
 }
 ```